GraceKeane/GraphTheoryProject_G00359990/overview.md

 3) "prompt.py" - I have developed a class that allows for user input.
 When a regular expression and a string is entered, the program then (by the help of the import keyword) follows the rules applied in "thompson.py" and detremines does the regular expression match the string specified.
 4) "project.py" - I added an additional class called "project.py" that shows a differant way to parse a regular expression from infix to postfix.
 I followed a youtube video to do this.
 [Link](https://www.youtube.com/watch?v=cD6qkvOYL_o&t=15s)
 5) "finaltesting.py" - This class contains more tests relating to regular expressions and strings it imports "thompson.py" to do so.
 It carries out numerous tests using the assert keyword to test every operator e.g. | . * + ?
 6) "Help.py" - Allows users to learn how to use the program.
-Includes names of each class, class command and a brief description of classes in this programe.
+Includes names of each class, command to use the class and a brief description of of what each class does.
 7) "VSCREADME.txt" - I created a README using visual studio code.
-8) "Thompson's expressions & descriptions" - Contains useful diagrams and edscriptions of regular expression operators.
+8) "Thompson's expressions & descriptions" - Contains useful diagrams and descriptions of regular expression operators.
+I created most of these diagrams myself with the use of microsoft paint.

 ### Infix & Postfix notations
-Infix: For example the expression of the form a operand b.
+Infix: For example - a operand b.
 When an operator is in-between every pair of operands.
-Postfix:For example the expression of the form a b operand.
+Postfix:For example - a b operand.
 When an operator is followed by every pair of operands.

-These operators formes mathematical expressions using parentheses.
+These operators forms mathematical expressions using parentheses.
 I have described the various precidence levels and rules in readMe.md.

 An example of infix notation would be A * B + C / D. If I converted that equation to postfix it would follow the rules of precidence and the output would be + * A B/ C D.

 ### Regular Expression<br>
 The concept of regular expressions arose in the 1950s when the American mathematician Stephen Cole Kleene formalized the description of a regular language.
-A regular expression (regex) is a string containing a series of characters, these special characters have a special meaning.
-They are mainly used in search engines and many programming languages provide regex capabilities either built-in or via libraries.
+A regular expression (also called regex) is a string containing a series of characters, these special characters have a special meaning.
+They are mainly used in search engines and many programming languages provide regex capabilities either built-in or with the use of libraries.
 Essentially regular expressions are used as a search pattern for matching one or more characters within a string, therefore for this reason they are perfect for the implementation of this Graph Theory project.
 Some examples of regular expression operators are ? + | ^ . $ ( ) *
 <br>

 ### Regular Expression operators<br>